looker-open-source/sdk-codegen/README.md

 While Looker has developed and tested this code internally, we cannot guarantee that the open-source tools used by the scripts in this repository have not been modified with malicious code.

+**Important** - If you are using the typescript Looker SDK, please see the note at the bottom of this file explaining changes to dependencies and packaging.

 ## Overview

 This repository contains: